12 Easy Fixes for No Internet, Secured on Windows

 Switch off Airplane mode

-Try connecting to your network again and check if the “No Internet, secured” message still appears.
+Try connecting to your network again and check if the “No Internet, secured” message persists.

 2. Reset your Windows 10 network configuration

-Next, we’ll move to clear out any network setting issues to fix the “No Internet, Secured” error.
-Here’s what to do:
+Next, we’ll clear any network setting issues to fix the “No Internet, Secured” error.

 Open Command Prompt